December 4, 2018

-“So light you’ll never want to leave it behind” is how Backpacker Magazine’s testers describe the Helinox Chair Zero, which won an Editor’s Choice Award in 2017.
+“So light you’ll never want to leave it behind” is how Backpacker Magazine’s testers describe the Helinox Chair One, which won an Editor’s Choice Award in 2017.
 They’re right – the Chair Zero weighs as much as 500ml of water, and it’s almost as crucial to your next camping trip.

 2. Katadyn BeFree Microfilter with Hydrapak